Bahman Kamel

 Bahman Kamel (بهمن کامل); is an Iranian football defender who plays for Oxin in the Azadegan League.

 Club career

 Machine Sazi

-He joined Machine Sazi in summer 2008 and spent four seasons with Tabrizi side in Division 1 and Division 2.
+He joined Machine Sazi in the summer of 2008 and spent four seasons with Tabrizi side in Division 1 and Division 2.

 Naft Tehran

-He joined Naft Tehran in summer 2012.
+He joined Naft Tehran in the summer of 2012.
 He spent two seasons in Naft Tehran and made 35 appearances without scoring.

 Foolad

-After two season at Naft, he signed a one-year contract with Iranian League title holder, Foolad at the deadline of the summer transfer window.
+After two seasons at Naft, he signed a one-year contract with Iranian League title holder, Foolad at the deadline of the summer transfer window.
 He made his debut for Foolad in the second fixture of the 2014–15 Iran Pro League against Persepolis as a substitute for Yousef Vakia.